Skip to content Skip to footer navigation

 When you need a dehumidifier, you *really* need one.
 Whether you're dealing with a water leak, mould, rainy days or humidity, a good dehumidifier can take care of your damp dramas.

-Priced between $90 and $399, the three worst performing products in our test fall at the cheapest end of the price range for dehumidifiers, and unfortunately we've found that cheaper models don't tend to perform as well – many of the dehumidifiers recommended by our experts cost more than $600.
-However, if you can stretch your budget a bit beyond the cheapest products, we have found several models around the $400-500 mark that perform well.
+Priced between $200 and $400, the four worst performing products in our test fall at the cheapest end of the price range for dehumidifiers, and unfortunately we've found that cheaper models don't always perform as well.

 kogan kawfsmdehua